hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-data-services.md

 ![](/img/data-services-resources-in-dscc-ui.png "Figure 3 Some of the resources that are managed by Data Services API.")

-Figure 3 Some of the resources that are managed by Data Services API.
+The above figure shows some of the resources that are managed by Data Services API.

 ## Using the Data Services API